castle-engine/2018-obsolete-blaise-pascal-article/README.md

   in which we use TCastleControl inside a regular Lazarus LCL form.
   You can compile it using Lazarus (just open the lpi file inside).

+Both versions can of course be compiled on "normal" desktop platforms supported by Castle Game Engine -- Linux, Windows, macOS etc.

 # Authors

 Copyright Michalis Kamburelis.